artefactory/redis-team-THM/blog/content/98_indexing_content.md

         Default: 'sentence-...
 ```

-To cold start your database you can also run the [`single-gpu-arxiv-embedding`](https://github.com/artefactory/redis-team-THM/blob/main/datascience/single-gpu-arxiv-embeddings.ipynb) Jupyter Notebook on Saturn Cloud.
+To cold start your database, you can also run the [`single-gpu-arxiv-embedding`](https://github.com/artefactory/redis-team-THM/blob/main/datascience/single-gpu-arxiv-embeddings.ipynb) Jupyter Notebook on Saturn Cloud.

 Using a `T4-XLarge 4-cores`, `saturn-python-rapids` image, the data from the historical 2 million papers can be indexed in less than 5 minutes.